Warnigo/Devfolio/README.md

 |   |
 │   ├── locales - All project language words are formed in this folder!
 |   |
-│   ├── modules - All modules of the project, that is, all pages, the main code is created in this folder
+│   ├── pages - All page of the project, that is, all pages, the main code is created in this folder
 |   |
 │   ├── providers - All project providers are described and formed in this folder │   │